Concept Map Template

 A concept map is a graphic tool used to visualize ideas, images, words, or phrases, and then organize them in a hierarchical structure.
 The goal of the map is to draw connections and links to show how different concepts are related.

 Concept maps are similar to mind maps, but mind mapping is a flowchart that focuses more on specific topics, whereas concept mapping is more about the relation and connections between ideas.

 When to use a concept map

-It's a tool that is often used by educators, designers, and engineers—but it can be used by anyone needing to brainstorm or structure information.
+It's a tool that is often used by educators, designers, and engineers—but it can be used by anyone needing to brainstorm, structure information, or create a data visualization.
 To name a few examples, you can use concept maps when you’re trying to learn a new subject, teach a concept to someone, map out a user flow, or create a content messaging hierarchy for your website.